MathSocUNSW/MathSocUNSW.github.io/_pages/revision-lectures.md

 title_text: Here, you’ll find the slides and solutions for the revision seminars we held for UNSW Mathematics courses.
 All the best for your revision :)
 ---

-Huge thanks to our Education Directors who worked tirelessly alongside our subcommittee members to bring you this material and present the classes.
+Huge thanks to our Education team who worked tirelessly to bring you this material and present the revision seminars.

-**Directors:** **James Gao** and Rui Tong
+**Directors:** James Gao and Rui Tong

 **Subcommittee:** Kabir Agarwal, Ethan Brown, Gerald Huang, Abdellah Islam, Laeeque Jamdar, Yasin Khan, Supriya Segal and Jeffrey Yang